-Run the application in the.
-Often you need to run for that.
+Run the application in the development mode.
+Often you need to run

 When the development server is ready, copy the URL address at which the application is running in the browser - you will need to specify this URL address in the run/debug configuration.

 Select the newly created configuration from the Select run/debug configuration list on the toolbar and click next to the list.
-The URL address specified in the run configuration opens in the browser and the Debug Tool Window appears.
+The URL address specified in the run configuration opens in the browser and the Debug window appears.